 In accordance with FASB guidance, we test goodwill at least annually (as of June 30) and on an interim basis if a triggering event occurs, such as an adverse change in business climate, to determine whether an impairment has occurred.
 Goodwill is tested for impairment at a level of reporting referred to as a reporting unit.
 A reporting unit is an operating segment or one level below an operating segment for which discrete financial information is available and regularly reviewed by segment management.
 Our reporting units are our operating segments.
 FASB guidance requires a two-step, quantitative approach to testing goodwill for impairment; however, we may first assess certain qualitative factors to determine whether it is necessary to perform the two-step goodwill impairment test.
 We did not elect to apply this qualitative assessment during our 2012 annual goodwill impairment test, but proceeded directly to the two-step, quantitative test.
 In Step 1, we compare the fair value of the reporting unit with the respective book values, including goodwill, by using an income approach based on a discounted cash flow analysis.
 This approach requires us to make long-term forecasts of future revenues, expenses and other expenditures.
 Those forecasts require the use of various assumptions and estimates, the most significant of which are net revenues (total revenues less purchases and related costs), operating expenses, general and administrative expenses and the weighted average cost of capital.
-Fair value of the reporting units is determined using significant unobservable inputs, or level 3 inputs in the fair value hierarchy.
-When the fair value is greater than book value, then the reporting unit's goodwill is not considered impaired.
+Fair value of the reporting unit's goodwill is not considered impaired.
+If the book value is greater than book value, then the reporting unit's goodwill is not considered impaired.
 If the book value is greater than fair value, then we proceed to Step 2.
 In Step 2, we compare the implied fair value of the reporting unit's goodwill with the book value.
 A goodwill impairment loss is recognized if the carrying amount exceeds its fair value.